Siggerud/RoboCar_3.0/readme.md

 for index, name in enumerate(sr.Microphone.list_microphone_names()):
     print(f"Microphone with index {index}: {name}")
 ```
+It should be the index next to "pulse"

 Insert index in this script to test microphone recording
 ```